ethantjackson/human-task-manager/README.md

  ## Testing
   * Human Task Manager was tested throughly using googletest unit testing.
 We created several mock Task/TaskList trees, and compared function return values to expected results for each of these mock trees.
+  * Valgrind was utilized to verify that no memory leaks existed in the main and test funcitons.